Marc Chagall – Painting a Lost Past

 Between the years 1910 to 1914, Chagall lives in Paris, the art epicenter of Europe.
 In Paris he soaks up the array of emerging art movements such as cubism, surrealism, and fauvism art.

 Before the start of World War I, Chagall lands a solo exhibition at the Sturm Gallery in Berlin.
 His paintings are predominantly of Jewish themes and the exhibition is successful.
-However, World War I breaks out soon after, and Chagall is never able to retreive these paintings…..
+However, World War I breaks out soon after, and Chagall is never able to retrieve these paintings…..

 A Brief Return to Bolshevik Russia